luochuanyuewu/UnrealTinyXmlExample/README.md

-# TinyXmlForUnreal
+# UnrealTinyXml Example Project
-This is a UE4 plugin "UnrealTinyXml" example project(for ue4.19).
+This is a UE4 plugin "UnrealTinyXml" example project(for ue4.17+).

-Please download this project. and put "UnrealTinyXml" plugin into "UnrealTinyXmlExample/Plugins".
+Please download this project. and put "UnrealTinyXml" plugin into "UnrealTinyXmlExample/Plugins" or download from ue4 marketplace.

 This project contain only one map and a actor called "XmlTestActor".

-this actor contain many different function to show different functionality of this plugin,try connect to different function node to see different result.
+This actor contain many different function to show different functionality of this plugin,try connect to different function node to see different result.

+For c++ usage. put "UnrealTinyXml" plugin into "$PROJECTROOT/Plugins", then check XmlCppExampe.h/cpp.(remember add "UnrealTinyXml" module name to project dependency )